Deutsche Bahn bosses pick up bonuses as passengers suffer – DW – 12/11/2023

 Deutsche Bahn refurbishment by 2030

-"We are now facing a historic turning point," says Pro-Rail Alliance, a non-profit advocacy organization for the improvement of rail transport.
+"We are now facing a historic turning point," said Pro-Rail Alliance, a nonprofit advocacy organization for the improvement of rail transport.
 The government coalition in Berlin wants to significantly increase investment in rail infrastructure in the budget for 2024.

-"There is significantly more money than before; that is the good news," says Böttger.
-However, a large part of this money is needed to mitigate the impact of high inflation, he says.
+"There is significantly more money than before; that is the good news," said Böttger.
+However, a large part of this money is needed to mitigate the impact of high inflation, he added.

-In addition, the government had promised an extra €45 billion by 2027 "and now only around half is being provided by the federal government from the budget and climate protection fund," he says.
+In addition, the government had promised an extra €45 billion by 2027 "and now only around half is being provided by the federal government from the budget and climate protection fund," said Böttger.

 The government has earmarked €90 billion as a priority to build new lines.
 In addition, a further €50 billion are needed for the so-called Deutschlandtakt, a project that would connect Germany's major cities with trains running at least every hour.
 Another €30 billion would have to be pumped into freight transport, which has long been running a deficit.

-To make matters worse, there are not enough planners and construction companies to carry out the refurbishment work, says Böttger.
+To make matters worse, there are not enough planners and construction companies to carry out the refurbishment work, he added.

 Is Deutsche Bahn too big?